Diagnostic Tests (other)

 - B-Scan for atherosclerotic narrowing of peripheral arteries.

-Uses for ultrasound diagnostic procedures not listed in Category I or II above are left to local contractor discretion.
+Uses for ultrasound diagnostic procedures not listed in Category I or II above are left to local MAC discretion.
 In view of the rapid changes in the field of ultrasound diagnosis, uses for ultrasound diagnostic procedures other than those listed under Categories I and II should be carefully reviewed before payment.
 Medical justification may be required.

 (This NCD last reviewed June 2007.)